 No matter if you are a free-lancer, consultancy owner, or an account manager, there is one secure way to elevate your work to the next level – learning constantly.
+There are a lot of great books which I have discovered and they helped me immensely.
 Digital marketing techniques change almost every month, there are updates on algorithms, settings, targeting options.
 What the key difference is the approach –some things seem to tick with human nature, others don’t.

 Here is a list of my top ten books on marketing which I believe every professionalist must read.

 Yes, I know advertising is different from marketing.
 But, writing good ad copy makes a big difference in radio, TV, outdoor banners, Facebook or Google ads.
 There are principles which have been applied by marketers since the Mad Man years and this books talks about them.
 Believe me, this book is worth the £1225 it is currently sold for on Amazon.
 It is very old and there are no new editions.

 This book explores the different ways restaurants create value out of nothing, why some YouTube videos go viral and others don’t.
 It is full of great examples of how certain patterns make humans tick and gladly watch the same thing again and again, buy a product just because of an association and make it.
 Easy read and a lot of great examples.

 3. Influence: Psychology of Persuasion by Robert.
 B. Cialdini

 This is an all-time sales and marketing classics.
 You will learn six rules which are so deeply coded in our psychology, that we are pretty much disabled to act in a different way.
 For example, the rule of reciprocity, or why after you receive a gift, you are much more likely to buy a product worth ten times the cost of the gift.
 Many of these have been severely abused by marketers and salespeople, but they are likely to get a much more sophisticated

 4. Crossing the chasm.
 Marketing and Selling Disruptive Products to Mainstream Customers by Geoffrey Moore